A Recap of The Center’s 27th Annual Summer Conference

 The next presentation came from Matthew Anderson and was titled “The Imago Dei and the Value of a Life (in a Pandemic).”
 In this address, Anderson considered the toll taken by COVID-19 regulations and how we can determine whether they were “worth it,” as making such a judgment raises questions of how we determine the worth of human life.
 He pointed out that Christians tend to be averse to such judgments as they view humanity as being made in the image of God and therefore of infinite worth.
 However, Anderson argued that “a carefully specified understanding of humanity’s infinite value does not entail that each individual has a life of infinite or even maximum duration, and that it permits some comparative judgments in making policies that would save lives in a pandemic.”[11]

 He began his defense of this position with a discussion of the image of God and what we learn about it from the life of Christ.
-From this, Anderson argues that human value and dignity come from our being a creature loved by God and for whom Christ died.
+From this, Anderson argued that human value and dignity come from our being a creature loved by God and for whom Christ died.
 We recognize that as a part of the fallen world human life is limited, and that even death cannot rob people of their dignity and worth.
 Understanding this has implications for how we deal with topics in healthcare, and Anderson applied it to several situations arising from the pandemic.
 One example is hospital visitation policies—if the infinite worth of humans means saving every life possible, then visits should always be prohibited for people’s own safety.
 But, should we recognize that death cannot rob a person of dignity, then we see that there are other goods, such as being physically present with the dying, that can be pursued even if they put some lives at risk.

 This balanced view has broad implications for public policy.
 Since human lives are unique and infinitely valuable, policies should “honor the irreplaceability of each person by seeking to prevent their premature deaths.”[12]
 This means that the number of lives saved could be an acceptable measure of a policy’s success.
 What the policy aims for is important, though, and there is a difference between making decisions that strive to balance multiple, conflicting goods and those that deal in strict utility.
 When resources are scare, this means that sometimes we will have to choose who to save and who not to save, who to prioritize and who may not get treatment.
 Anderson’s understanding of dignity means that we can make these kinds of decisions; we do not have to adopt a stance of “zero-risk” for people, and we do not need to expend every resource we possess to save any single person.
 Nor do we have to resort to random chance as the only just way of distributing scarce resources.
 For Anderson, then, a better understanding of the imago Dei and the infinite value of a human life should result in better policy.[13]